PubNubDevelopers/unity-multiplayer-shooter/README.md

 	git clone https://github.com/PubNubDevelopers/unity-multiplayer-shooter.git
 	```
 2. Open the Project in the Unity Hub.
-3. Follow the instructions at https://www.pubnub.com/docs/sdks/unity7 to add PubNub and configure it with your application
+3. Follow the instructions at https://www.pubnub.com/docs/sdks/unity7 to add the latest version of PubNub.
+4. Navigate to Assets > SuperMultiplayerShooter > Scripts > PNConfigAsset to add the publish and subscribe keys.
-4. Run the game in the editor.
+5. Run the game in the editor.

 ## Playing the Game
 There are three scenes in the game to pay attention to that exist in Assets > SuperMultiplayerShooter.
 In File > Build Settings, ensure they are in the following order: